Odd moments for the trace of Frobenius and the Sato--Tate conjecture in arithmetic progressions: Introduction and statement of results

-In order to investigate the distributions in Thorems \ref{thm:SatoTateArithmetic} and \ref{thm:SatoTateArithmetic2} , we use the method of moments (see Section \ref{sec:momentmethod}), which relies on the fact that a reasonable probability measure is determined by its nonnegative integer moments.
-We investigate closely-related weighted moments that converges to the unweighted moments as $p\to\infty$ (see Section \ref{sec:weightedist}).
+In order to investigate the distributions in Theorems \ref{thm:SatoTateArithmetic} and \ref{thm:SatoTateArithmetic2}, we use the method of moments (see Subsection \ref{sec:momentmethod}), which relies on the fact that a reasonable probability measure is determined by its moments.
+We investigate closely-related weighted moments that converge to the unweighted moments as $p\to\infty$ (see Subsection \ref{sec:weightedist}).
 To describe the weighting, denote by $\Aut_{\F_{p^r}}(E)$ the automorphism group of $E/\F_{p^r}$ and set $\omega_{E}:=\#\Aut_{\F_{p^r}}(E)$.
-In particular, we show that for $\nu\in\N_0$ the weighted moments of $x_E$
+In particular, we show that for $\nu\in\N_0:=\N\cup \{0\}$ the weighted moments of $x_E$

 converge to the moments of $\mu_{\operatorname{ST}}$, where